-Norway’s development cooperation in governance prioritises strengthening and building democratic institutions at all three levels of governments, and accountable and transparent public financial management.
+Norway’s development cooperation in the governance sector aims to support the building of inclusive and well-functioning institutions at all three levels of governments, access to justice as well as accountable and transparent public financial management.

-In line with Nepal’s national development plans and the SDG’s principle of “leave no one behind”, Norway supports better access to justice for citizens, particularly for women and marginalised groups.
-Upholding zero-tolerance for corruption and gender equality are cross-cutting priorities in all our programmes.
+In line with Nepal’s national development plans and the SDG’s principle of “leave no one behind”, Norway supports Nepal’s local and provincial governments to establish inclusive, efficient, and responsible institutions.
+The Embassy also supports better access to justice for citizens, particularly for women and marginalized groups.
+Upholding zero-tolerance for corruption and gender equality are cross-cutting priorities in all programmes.

-Nepal has made some good development progress over the last decades, and was the first country to produce a national SDG-report.
-The country came out of a decade-long conflict in 2006, and with the enactment of a new Constitution in 2015 and the elections held in 2017, Nepal is now a secular, inclusive federal democratic republic.
-As the newest federal country in the world, Nepal has a good opportunity to establish good governance, access to justice and better public services for all of Nepal’s population.
+As the newest federal country in the world, Nepal has a good opportunity to establish good governance with effective public financial management, access to justice and better public services for all.
 Norway remains a committed partner to assist Nepal in achieving these goals.

 Find a list of our current projects here.